How Much Does a 3D Printer Cost?

 Try our interactive 3D printing ROI calculator to see how much time and cost you can save when 3D printing on Formlabs 3D printers compared to outsourcing.

 Considerations Beyond Direct Costs

 Investment, materials, and labor costs are relatively easy to calculate.
 But what about indirect costs and factors that are hard to quantify, but still influence your business?
 Let’s look at some of the key considerations when comparing desktop 3D printing to outsourcing or other production methods.

 Time savings: What if you could bring products to market months faster?
 Or cut the lead time for your products by days or weeks?
 3D printing simplifies traditional prototyping and production workflows, helping you to save time and outpace the competition.

 Better results: 3D printing allows you to create more iterations, fail faster, and achieve better end products.
 Finding and fixing design flaws early also helps to avoid costly design revisions and tooling changes in production.

 Communication: Having high-quality prototypes and parts allows you to better communicate with customers, clients, suppliers, and other stakeholders.
 Avoid confusion and costly mistakes.

 IP protection: Do you work with sensitive information?
 Creating parts in-house means you won’t have to give away intellectual property (IP) to third parties, reducing the risks of leaks or IP theft.

-Try our simple, interactive tool to calculate cost per part and lead time when 3D printing on the Form 2, and to compare time and cost savings to alternative production methods using your own metrics.
+To skip this hassle, try our simple, interactive 3D printing cost calculator to calculate 3D printing cost and lead time on Formlabs' professional 3D printers, and to compare time and cost savings to other production methods.